ofloveandhate/markdown2canvas/docs/tutorials/making_your_first_course.rst

 Now, assuming you've completed the setup steps (Mac/Linux: saving your API key and URL in a .py file, and specifying the name of the file via an environment variable called `CANVAS_CREDENTIALS_FILE`), you should be able to publish the content to your course.

-🎯 Be sure you copied in the Canvas course number to the `_tools/publish_ready_content.py` script!
+🎯 Be sure you copied in your Canvas course number to the `_tools/publish_ready_content.py` script!

 🎯 From course root level, run